cheeaun/hackerweb/README.md

 - [requestAnimationFrame](http://caniuse.com/requestanimationframe)
 - [Web Workers](http://caniuse.com/webworkers)

-More technical stuff
+Development stuff
 --------------------

+### Prerequisites

+	git clone git://github.com/cheeaun/hackerweb.git
+	cd hackerweb/
+	npm install

+Some tasks will need [Grunt](http://gruntjs.com/getting-started), so install it.

+	npm install -g grunt-cli

 ### Running a local server

-	git clone git@github.com:cheeaun/hackerweb.git
-	cd hackerweb
 	node server.js -noappcache

 The `-noappcache` argument is to prevent browsers from caching everything in the Application Cache.

-### Changes to scripts

-If there are changes in the `/js` folder, run this to regenerate the static JavaScript files (skip the npm install if `uglify-js` is already installed):

-	npm install uglify-js
-	node make-scripts.js

-The static JS files are defined by `scripts.json` which specifies which files are combined and minified into smaller individual files.

 ### Changes to templates

-If there are changes in the `/templates` folder, run this to regenerate `js/templates.js` (skip the npm install if `uglify-js` is already installed; do not use `npm install hogan.js` as the current NPM version – 2.0.0 – is not compatible):
+If there are changes in the `/templates` folder, run this to regenerate `assets/js/templates.js`:

-	npm install uglify-js
-	npm install git://github.com/twitter/hogan.js.git
 	node make-templates.js

+### Changes to scripts

+If there are changes in the `assets/js` folder, run this to regenerate the static JavaScript files:

+	grunt uglify

 Contributing and Feedback
 -------------------------